 Account Management

-If your business is one that has an ongoing relationship with accounts, then you will need a CRM that has account management features to support this.
+Businesses that have an ongoing relationship with accounts (coaching, bookkeeping, marketing agencies, etc) need a CRM that has account management features to support this.

-This means being able to track accounts as a separate item within the CRM and associate multiple contacts with an account.
+This means being able to track accounts as separate items within the CRM and associate multiple contacts with an account.
 As your reps build relationships with accounts, they are likely to get to know the heads of different departments and will need to track those relationships as well.

-In VipeCloud, you can easily organize all of an account’s contacts under the company umbrella and view your engagement with these contacts together, for a top-down view, or on an individual basis.
+In VipeCloud CRM, you can easily organize all of an account’s contacts under the company umbrella and view your interactions with these contacts together, for a top-down view, or on an individual basis.

 VipeCloud also makes it easy to create parent-child relationships between accounts, which helps organize multi-location accounts.